Gillanders Aquatic Ecology Lab

 Heidi undertook her PhD while working at Primary Industries and Regions South Australia (PIRSA).
 Her PhD research focused on reconstructing ecological baselines for management in marine ecosystems.
 She was Program Leader for Fisheries Enhancement at PIRSA.
 She is now at the University of Adelaide as executive officer in research engagement.

 Dr Thomas Barnes

 Tom completed an Honours degree and a PhD in the Gillanders laboratory.
 For his PhD he used natural tags and satellite telemetry to investigate the structure and connectivity of populations of mulloway (Sciaenid).
-He now works for the Australian Antarctic Division in Hobart and now works for NSW DPI based at Port Stephens and now works for NIWA in New Zealand.
+He has worked for the Australian Antarctic Division in Hobart and now works for NSW DPI based at Port Stephens and now works for NIWA in New Zealand.